-Why Is My Cockatiel Sitting on the Bottom of Its Cage?
+Why Is My Cockatiel Sitting at the Bottom of the Cage?

 The two most common reasons your cockatiel might be sitting at the bottom of the cage are because they either want to lay eggs, or they’re sick.
 Additionally, since older pet birds usually have arthritis, they tend to prefer staying on softer surfaces near the bottom of the cage.

 A pregnant bird

 Because this is the most common reason for your pet cockatiels to sit at the bottom of its cage, we’ll give them a full section of their own.